Resumes to Win More Interviews

 - Use a touch of color and a sans-serif font, such as Arial, Helvetica, or Calibri.

-Include relevant skills and keywords
+Introduce relevant proficiences and keywords

 Remove outdated information

-Consider a functional resume
+Consider a functional employment history

-7 Expert Resume Tips for Older Professionals
+7 Expert Bio Tips for Senior Professionals

-Trim your resume to 1-2 pages.
+Trim your Curriculum Vitae to 1-2 pages.

 Use a modern, ATS-friendly template.

 Use a modern resume template in Word or download our expert template below.
-Employers initially scan your resume for 7 seconds, and if you use a neat template and a standard resume format, it will make a positive impression.
+Employers initially scan your resume for 7 seconds, and if you use a neat template and a standard portfolio format, it will make a positive impression.
 Make sure that the template you use has simple formatting and is ATS-compliant.

 Focus on recent achievements and skills.

-Remove education dates older than 15-20 years.
+Remove education dates more than 15-20 years.

-Highlight technology and digital skills.
+Highlight technology and digital proficiences.

 To show that you stay up to date with the technology, add remote communication platforms, cloud collaboration tools, Microsoft Teams, and similar digital skills to your resume.
 It will persuade the potential employer that you are well aware of the standards of the modern workplace and can effectively collaborate with younger candidates.